About the Logo

 If you look at the logo shape, it is a series of concentric circles seen from the side.
 This helps portray a number of ideas and concepts that are important to Mikkomi and what we do:

-- The Ripple Effect – Digital presence is all about creating ongoing ripples in the digital ocean.
-These concentric rings connote this ripple effect that Mikkomi is creating for you with each passing month.
+- The Ripple Effect – Digital publishing (i.e. making a website, and publishing a blog) is all about creating ongoing ripples in the ocean of the internet.
+These concentric rings connote this ripple effect.

-- Building a Tower – The shapes also create a tower shape building up, which is also indicative of what Mikkomi is doing for you.
-We build a big base, often with little immediate impact, but then we continue building upon that base and adding more layers onto your digital presence.
+- Building a Tower – The shapes also create a tower shape building up, which is also indicative of what a new website can do for you.
+The website is the base of all of your other online business activities.

 - Target Shape – If the 3-dimensional shape of the logo were viewed from above, it would show the shape of a target.
-Mikkomi works with you to help direct marketing efforts toward your target audience.
+Mikkomi works with you to help direct your website toward your target audience.

 - Steadily Bigger – The circle shapes start small and grow bigger with each new shape.
-This helps illustrate what digital presence is like – we start with activities that may not seem like there is a huge impact, but as we grow your presence, the impact grows larger and larger over time.
+This helps illustrate what we work toward when building your website.
+Initially, it may not seem like there is a huge impact, but as your site is live, and gets indexed, and gets seen by your clients and customers, the impact grows larger and larger over time.

 Colors for Mikkomi